Julia Warhola: Early life and ancestry

-At the age of seventeen, she met her husband Andrew Warhola (Andrej Varchola; 1889–1942) who was twenty.
-Even though she thought he was handsome, she was too young to desire to marry him, but her father made her.
-"My Daddy beat me, beat me to marry him.
+At seventeen, she met her future husband, Andrew Warhola (Andrej Varchola; c.
+1886–1942).
+(Note: Many European-born Rusyns lacked official birth certificates, so exact birth dates were commonly uncertain.
+Church metrical books record Andrew Warhola’s birth as December 7, 1886, but various documents give differing information: his 1909 marriage record lists his age as 24 (not 22), the 1930 U.S. Census reports his age at marriage as 21, a 1913 insurance application gives 1887 as his birth year, and Julia Warhola told Esquire in 1966 he was 20 at marriage.
+By his 1924 naturalization he used 1886 but with a different month and day; his citizenship papers, draft card, death certificate, and tombstone show November 28, 1886.)
+Although she found him handsome, she felt too young to marry, but her father insisted.
+She later recalled, "My Daddy beat me, beat me to marry him.
 What do I know?
 The priest—oh a nice priest—come.
 'This Andy,' he says, 'a very nice boy.
 Marry him.'
 I cry.
 I no know.
-Andy visit again. ...
-He brings me candy, wonderful candy.
-And for this candy, I marry him," she said.
-She remembered with fondness their three-day wedding in 1909, which featured music performed by seven gypsies.
+Andy visit again. … He brings me candy, wonderful candy.
+And for this candy, I marry him."
+The couple married in 1909 in a three-day celebration that Warhola later remembered fondly, with music performed by seven gypsies.

-In 1912, her husband fled to Poland and then emigrated to the United States because he did not want to join the Austro-Hungarian Army.
-Their daughter, Maria, born on November 2, 1912, died a few weeks later on December 4, from a cold because there was no doctor in town.
-She lived with her parents-in-law and worked, carrying potatoes.
+In 1912, her husband left for Poland and subsequently emigrated to the United States to avoid conscription into the Austro-Hungarian Army.
+Their daughter, Maria, born on November 2, 1912, died a few weeks later, on December 4, reportedly from a cold due to the absence of a doctor in the village.
+Warhola remained behind, living with her parents-in-law and working in manual labor, including carrying potatoes.
+According to family lore, her husband attempted to send money for her passage to America, but it was repeatedly stolen en route.